maheshmnair/NutriCalc/README.md

 Live demo: https://maheshmnair.github.io/NutriCalc/

 ## 🔍 What it does
-- Lets you enter food items and quantities to estimate nutrients
+- Shows the nutrient profile for 100 grams of any entered food item
 - Runs entirely in the browser (no backend)
 - Designed for quick, lightweight use